akinolaemmanuel49/notify-api/README.md

 ### Notifications Resource

 - `GET /notifications`: Retrieve all notifications.
+- `GET /notifications/me`: Retrieve all notifications by current user.
 - `GET /notifications/{id}`: Retrieve a specific notification by ID.
 - `POST /notifications`: Create a new notification.
 - `PUT /notifications/{id}`: Update an existing notification.